X-Cops: Broadcast and reception

 "X-Cops" was first broadcast in the United States on the Fox network on February 20, 2000.
 Watched by 16.56 million viewers, according to the Nielsen ratings system, it was the second-highest rated episode of the season, after "The Sixth Extinction".
 It received a Nielsen rating of 9.7, with a 14 share among viewers, meaning that 9.7 percent of all households in the United States, and 14 percent of people watching television at that time, tuned into the episode.
-It originally aired in the United Kingdom on Sky1 on June 4, 2000, receiving 850,000 viewers, making it the channel's third-most watched program for that week.
 On May 13, 2003, "X-Cops" was released on DVD as part of the complete seventh-season box set.

 Initial critical reaction to the episode was generally positive, although a few reviewers felt that the episode was a gimmick.
 Eric Mink of the Daily News described it as "nifty" and "exceptionally clever."
 While noting that "The X-Files hasn't exactly smoked this season", Kinney Littlefield from the Orange County Register called "X-Cops" a stand-out episode from the seventh season.
-Stegall wrote of Vince Gilligan: "top honors must go to Vince Gilligan, whose work on The X-Files is consistently the sharpest and most consistent."
 Tom Kessenich, in his book Examinations, gave the episode a largely positive review.
 He called the entry "one of the most entertaining episodes of the season" and "60 minutes of pure fun".
 Rich Rosell from Digitally Obsessed awarded the episode 5 out of 5 stars and wrote that "some might view it as a stunt, but having Mulder and Scully be part of a spot-on Cops! parody (complete with full "Bad Boys, bad boys" intro) is just brilliant stuff".
 Not all reviews were positive.
 Kenneth Silber from Space.com gave the episode a negative review and wrote, "'X-Cops' is a wearisome episode.
 Watching the agents and police repeatedly run through the darkened streets of Los Angeles after an unseen—and uninteresting—foe evokes merely a sense of futility.
 The use of the format of the Fox TV show Cops provides some transient novelty but little drama or humor."